Three-dimensional non-relativistic chiral massive higher-spin gravity: Non-relativistic dynamics on the Schr odinger cone

 At this stage, one has the option to split the cubic vertex into a holomorphic piece, denoted as $V(\PP^L,\beta_a,r)$, and an anti-holomorphic piece, denoted as $\bar{V}(\PP^R,\beta_a,r)$.
 These vertices obey the following constraints

-Thus, in a Lifshitz anisotropic setting, the relations between the power of $(\PP^L,\PP^R)$ and the power of $r$ in the cubic vertices change as compared to the case of exact $AdS_4$ \cite{Metsaev:2018xip}.
+Thus, in a Lifshitz anisotropic setting, the relations between the power of $(\PP^L,\PP^R)$ and the power of $r$ in the cubic vertices remains the same as in the case of exact $AdS_4$ \cite{Metsaev:2018xip}.
 To this end, we note that we do not have enough dynamical boost generators to completely fix the cubic interactions.
 This brings us to the next point.